jdc4429/art-display/README.md

 Either run with 'python ss93.py' if your have python installed or by the executable file.

-Images are currently set to display every 15 seconds but change be easily changed in the program.
+Images are currently set to display every 15 seconds but can be easily changed in the program.
 Line 315    if time.time() - image_change_timer > 15:

 If you are interested in my art, you can reach out to me at: https://www.deviantart.com/jdc4429/gallery